Danieldim96/java-app/README.md

 - Receipts are saved in two formats in the `output/receipts/` directory:
   - Text files (`receipt_N.txt`) for human-readable format
   - Serialized files (`receipt_N.ser`) for object persistence
-- Receipts can be deserialized and read from files
+- Receipts can be deserialized (loaded) and read from files
 - The output directory is automatically created if it doesn't exist
 - Each receipt contains:
   - Unique receipt number